thanhnguyen2187/islet/site/content/posts/having-fun-with-a-scamming-crypto-job.md

 - GitHub: asked them to look at the malware downloading repository [^code-downloader].
 - Company R: told them that someone impersonated their recruiter.
-- Namescheap, the registrar of the domain `datatabletemplate.xyz`: told them about what happened.
+- Namecheap, the registrar of the domain `datatabletemplate.xyz`: told them about what happened.
 - Telegram, the platform that the conversation happened: told them about what happened.